Methoni Sea Castle.

 Methoni Castle is considered among the best-preserved castles in Peloponnese and Greece as well.
 It is a unique fortress with its fortified walls and is surrounded by the sea on three sides.

 The castle of Methoni is located near the Methoni village in Messenia, a region in the southwestern part of the Peloponnese.
-Originally it was a fortified city that encompasses the whole area of Cape Methoni with a tower.
+Originally it was a fortified city that encompassed the whole area of Cape Methoni with a tower.

 A few words about the history of Methoni